top of page

 No, unless the teachers feel there is a need that requires additional focus at home.
 Younger students may receive a reader as they progress towards fluency in reading.
 When your child is attending Montessori primary, you will probably notice they have accomplished many things during their daily three-hour work cycle at school, so home time is family time.

-• What is the Role of the West Auckland Montessori Trust (WAMT)?
+• What is the role of the West Auckland Montessori Trust (WAMT)?

 The West Auckland Montessori Trust is a charitable organisation set up to provide a Montessori education for those that want it.
 The Trust has four to six volunteer Trustees who facilitate the provision of the Montessori class at Huapai District School.
 Huapai District School is the employer of the teachers and ultimately responsible for the learning outcomes of Montessori students.
 The Trust works with the school principal and teachers to ensure the classroom has resources and materials to function, that it has enough students to warrant use of the school’s space, sufficient parent contributions to keep the classroom running and enough support from its parent community to secure its future.
 The Trust also aims to maintain active working relationships with pre-schools, tertiary providers of Montessori education (AUT), Montessori Aotearoa New Zealand (MANZ) and the Ministry of Education.